FuelLabs/sway-libs/README.md

 - [Queue](https://docs.fuel.network/docs/sway-libs/queue/) is a linear data structure that provides First-In-First-Out (FIFO) operations.

-## Upgradability Libraries
+## Upgradeability Libraries

-- [Upgradability](./upgradability/index.md) provides functions that can be used to implement contract upgrades via simple upgradable proxies.
+- [Upgradeability](https://docs.fuel.network/docs/sway-libs/upgradeability/) provides functions that can be used to implement contract upgrades via simple upgradeable proxies.

 ## Using a library